- William Griffel

 Director of Communications & Operations

-Steve Schlenk serves as the Director of Operations for Purdue Musical Organizations at Purdue University.
+Steve Schlenk serves as the Director of Communications & Operations for Purdue Musical Organizations.
 His primary responsibility is to manage all communications, public relations, marketing and media initiatives for the program.
-In addition, he oversee the development and implementation of PMO's strategic plan and fundraising efforts.
+In addition, he oversees the development and implementation of PMO's strategic goals and fundraising efforts.